Achievement One: Apollo 11, a Walk on the Moon (1969)

 There were five more Apollo missions to the moon.
 The moon landing was such an important accomplishment, President George W. Bush announced in 2004 that America would set about going back, 35 years after the initial landing.

-For more information on NASA, space and related topics, explore the links on the next page.
+For more information on NASA, space and related topics, explore the links below.